VNC: Security

-By default, RFB is not a secure protocol.
+By default, RFB is not a secure protocol, but should be used over encrypted connections, such as IPsec or SSH (or on a secure network).
 While passwords are not sent in plain-text (as in telnet), cracking could prove successful if both the encryption key and encoded password were sniffed from a network.
 For this reason it is recommended that a password of at least 8 characters be used.
 On the other hand, there is also an 8-character limit on some versions of VNC; if a password is sent exceeding 8 characters, the excess characters are removed and the truncated string is compared to the password.

 UltraVNC supports the use of an open-source encryption plugin which encrypts the entire VNC session including password authentication and data transfer.
 It also allows authentication to be performed based on NTLM and Active Directory user accounts.
 However, use of such encryption plugins makes it incompatible with other VNC programs.
 RealVNC offers high-strength AES encryption as part of its commercial package, along with integration with Active Directory.
 According to TightVNC, TightVNC is not secure as picture data is transmitted without encryption.
 To circumvent this, it should be tunneled through an SSH connection (see below).

 VNC may be tunneled over an SSH or VPN connection which would add an extra security layer with stronger encryption.

 An additional security concern for the use of VNC is to check whether the version used requires authorization from the remote computer owner before someone takes control of their device.
 This will avoid the situation where the owner of the computer accessed realizes there is someone in control of their device without previous notice.
 Functionality for this security feature has been implemented into certain VNC servers, such as RealVNC, and UltraVNC.